thhuyen/Landing-Page-Ceramic/README.md

 - The same method to make slider / carousel / tabs: I will find all items to find which is display (having active_block).
 Then, I remove it and add className='active_block' for current item.

 _**Detail of product (`detail.html`)**_
+- Goal: Display some information about product which is clicked from home.html (price, name, image url) and comments for that product, suggest some related product.
 - The layout includes: header + directed bar + product's information + nested comments + related products + footer.
 - Links: fontawesome (icon), themify (icon), font-family from Google Fonts, CSS.
 - Files: